Bilohur/KotlinExamples/README.md

-calculator - design of MacOS calculator on Android tictoc - using of TableLayout
+calculator - design of MacOS calculator on Android tictoc - using of TableLayout zoolisting - example of using LinearLayout